Dealing with peeing problems (urinary incontinence)

 Problems passing pee.

 Watch this short animation about getting support for peeing problems after treatment for prostate cancer.
-It talks about the different options available to you if you have peeing problems.

 The animation describes the experience of a man who has had surgery.
 However, the information is also relevant for people who have had other treatments.